d-eathrow/anonymousland/_items/Another guide.md

 Recommend at *least* 16GB of RAM with plenty of storage.
 The official requirements can be found [here](https://www.qubes-os.org/doc/system-requirements/).

+Note: QubesOS / Qubes generally refers to the operating system, and the term qube is used describe the individual "VMs".

 Why should we use QubesOS?

 - It is commonly regarded as one of the most secure operating systems